Tyler baronets

 The Tyler Baronetcy, of Queenhithe in the City of London and of Penywern Road in Kensington in the County of London, was a title in the Baronetage of the United Kingdom.
-It was created in 1894 for Sir George Tyler, Lord Mayor of London from 1893 to 1894.
+It was created on 24 July 1894 for Sir George Tyler, Lord Mayor of London from 1893 to 1894.
 The title became extinct on the death of the second Baronet in 1907.